DanielG/dhcp-policy-routing/README.md

 aka. ifupdown stuff.
 If you prefer `interfaces(5)` you can also opt to use the included script with `dhclient(8)`.

-Anyways, make dhcpcd run `/etc/dhcpcd/$interface.exit-hook`:
+Anyways, to make dhcpcd run a per-interface script `/etc/dhcpcd/$interface.exit-hook` we use this dispatch exit-hook script:

     $ cat > /etc/dhcpcd.exit-hook <<EOF
     #!/bin/sh